 As of May 2019, Yammer is rolling out changes to file storage for files uploaded to Yammer in Office 365 connected Yammer groups.
 Formerly, all files uploaded to Yammer were stored in Yammer cloud storage.
 Once your organization gets these changes, all new files uploaded through Yammer in Office 365 connected Yammer groups will be stored in the group's default SharePoint document library.
-These files can still accessed from within Yammer.
+These files can still be accessed from within Yammer.

 For information about using Yammer files stored in SharePoint, see the following topics:

 - SharePoint has a rich set of security and compliance features that will now apply to files uploaded in Yammer for Office 365 connected Yammer groups, including eDiscovery, data loss protection, and in-geo residence for files at rest.

 A familiar user interface for file navigation and management in SharePoint.